Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 Why Do Most Tech Diagrams Fail with Investors?

 The biggest mistake business owners make is creating tech diagrams that impress developers but confuse backers.
-Tech complexity doesn't equal investment appeal.
+Here's a hard truth: tech complexity doesn't equal investment appeal.

 Too Much Tech Detail